apache/hudi/docs/use_cases.md

 sidebar: mydoc_sidebar
 permalink: use_cases.html
 toc: false
+summary: "Following are some sample use-cases for Hoodie, which illustrate the benefits in terms of faster processing & increased efficiency"

 ---

-Following are some sample use-cases for Hoodie.

 ## Near Real-Time Ingestion